eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

 - `image` - (Computed) - String
-- `cpu_request` - (Computed) - String - TODO: Better type ?<br />CPURequest, cpu request compute resource for kube proxy e.g. "20m".
+- `cpu_request` - (Computed) - Quantity - CPURequest, cpu request compute resource for kube proxy e.g. "20m".
-- `cpu_limit` - (Computed) - String - CPULimit, cpu limit compute resource for kube proxy e.g. "30m".
+- `cpu_limit` - (Computed) - Quantity - CPULimit, cpu limit compute resource for kube proxy e.g. "30m".
-- `memory_request` - (Computed) - String - MemoryRequest, memory request compute resource for kube proxy e.g. "30Mi".
+- `memory_request` - (Computed) - Quantity - MemoryRequest, memory request compute resource for kube proxy e.g. "30Mi".
-- `memory_limit` - (Computed) - String - MemoryLimit, memory limit compute resource for kube proxy e.g. "30Mi".
+- `memory_limit` - (Computed) - Quantity - MemoryLimit, memory limit compute resource for kube proxy e.g. "30Mi".
 - `log_level` - (Computed) - Int - LogLevel is the logging level of the proxy.
 - `cluster_cidr` - (Computed) - String - ClusterCIDR is the CIDR range of the pods in the cluster.
 - `hostname_override` - (Computed) - String - HostnameOverride, if non-empty, will be used as the identity instead of the actual hostname.